-Shipping and handling costs that are not associated with distribution of class sets are expensed as incurred and are included in postage and freight in the statements of functional expenses.
-Shipping and handling costs totaled \$8,488 and \$7,610, for the years ended December 31, 2019 and 2018, respectively.
+Shipping and handling costs that are not associated with distribution of class sets are expensed as incurred and are included in cost of direct sales in the statements of activities and changes in net assets.
+Shipping and handling costs totaled \$6,093 and \$8,488, for the years ended December 31, 2020 and 2019, respectively.